yqin/ht_helper/README.md

 "ht_helper.sh" on the taskfile that was just prepared instead of anything else.

 # Example
-## Running an 8-task serial job within a 4-CPU allocation.
+## Running 8 serial tasks within a 4-CPU allocation

     taskfile: